-This Veganuary, we are bringing you the stories of ordinary people putting in extraordinary efforts to change to the world.
-Some are students, some are working adults, some are business owners, but they all commonly share the passion to make our Earth a kinder place.
+This Veganuary, we are bringing you the stories of ordinary people putting in extraordinary efforts to change the world who share the same goal: Making our planet a kinder place.

-My dog.
-He was rescued from dog meat in China, and I always thought it was barbaric to hurt and eat dogs and cats.
-One day, I realized I was eating other animals who can feel pain just the same, that I was just like the people who could have eaten my dog and I made the decision to become vegan.
-There is also too much violence in this world and I don’t want to be a part of it.
+My dog - He was rescued from the dog meat industry in China.
+I always thought it was barbaric to hurt and eat dogs and cats.
+One day, I realised I was eating other animals who can feel pain just the same, that I was just like the people who could have eaten my dog and I made the decision to become vegan.
+There is also too much violence in this world, and I don’t want to be a part of it.

-2. What was the biggest challenge you faced?
+What is the biggest challenge you faced with turning vegan?

 I give talks for free to people in their workplace or school, to educate people on the impact of our food choices.
-Of course veganism is much more than what we eat, but when someone goes vegan everything changes.
+Of course, veganism is much more than what we eat, but when someone goes vegan everything changes.
 We can all contribute significantly to a better world by changing our lifestyle and listening to what’s in our heart.
-For more, follow @letusbeheroes on instagram and facebook.
+For more, follow @letusbeheroes on Instagram

-6. Do you think it’s difficult and expensive to be vegan where you live?
+Do you think it’s difficult and expensive to be Vegan in Singapore?

-Watch Rebecca's TEDx talk to eating our way to a better world here:
+Watch Rebecca's TEDx talk about eating our way to a better world here: